s1owjke/prisma-rls/README.md

 }
 ```

-Extend the Prisma client with the RLS extension.
+Extend the Prisma client with the RLS extension:

 ```typescript
 import { Prisma, PrismaClient } from "@prisma/client";